What to pack

 - Helmet

 Note: helmets are not mandatory for all CMH heli-skiing trips, but we highly recommend you wear one.
 Helmets are mandatory for all Steep Shot & Pillow Drops trips.
-A helmet that offers a low-profile or 3/4 coverage shell and a removable ear cover are the best for heli-skiing, as the ear covers can be removed easily depending on the temperature.
-Helmets that fully cover the ear (e.g. race helmets) may be a safety hazard if they prevent you from hearing your guide’s instructions. - Multi-layer clothing for skiing – try to choose technical fabrics that wick away moisture, dry quickly and keep you warm
+A helmet that offers a low-profile or 3/4 coverage shell and a removable ear cover are the best for heli-skiing, as the ear covers can be easily removed depending on the temperature.
+Helmets that fully cover the ear (for example, race helmets) may be a safety hazard if they prevent you from hearing your guide’s instructions. - Multi-layer clothing for skiing.
+Try to choose technical fabrics that wick away moisture, dry quickly and keep you warm

 - 3-4 pairs of comfortable, warm socks